Johanita Scholtz

 Johanita Scholtz Albertse (born 25 January 2000) is a South African badminton player.
+She won the gold medals in the women's singles at the 2019 and 2023 African Games; as well at the 2021 African Championships.
+Scholtz also claimed the gold medals in the women's doubles at the 2021, 2025 and 2026 African Championships.

 Scholtz won her first senior international title at the 2017 Botswana International tournament.
-She competed at the 2018 Commonwealth Games in Gold Coast, Australia.
-She was the women's singles gold medalist at the 2019 African Games, also won bronze medals in the team and women's doubles events.
+She competed at the 2018 and 2022 Commonwealth Games, and also at the 2024 Summer Olympics.